 Base Admin Logs

-Datadog engineer with experience in network administration and configuration, application/network performance monitoring, and automation using configuration management tools.
+Cloud engineer with experience in network administration and configuration, application/network performance monitoring, and automation using configuration management tools.
 Born and raised in Connecticut, he’s been using computers since preschool and is more than equipped to troubleshoot a wide variety of problems.